 Some examples are:

 - 1 tbsp of natural peanut butter or almond butter

 - ½ cup plain Greek yogurt

 - 2 Baby Bell Light Cheese

-While these choices may not be so exciting to you they work when you are trying to avoid gaining weight during an exercise rehab period.
-Gaining weight during your rehabilitation is detrimental to the healing process and slows progress.
+While these choices may not be so exciting to you, they work when you are trying to avoid gaining weight during an exercise rehab period.
+Gaining weight during rehabilitation is detrimental to the healing process and slows progress.

-Try these three simple food tricks and let Rick or myself know your success.
+Try these three simple food tricks and tell Rick or me about your success.
 I’d love to hear your stories about your rehab progress.